 But there was another woman that got my attention in 1999.
 Britney Spears came with “Born to Make You Happy” into my life and made me buy too many of her CD’s in hindsight.
 Watching music videos on TV was not enough.
 I had Britney Spears posters on the wall and i visited two of her concerts, in 2000 at Cologne and in 2004 at Oberhausen.
 Back then, my English was not that good, but i liked her music anyway.
 I even made a fan page with biography, news and pictures.
 But later she got messed up with the wrong people and i lost interest in her.
 It was still a great time, because it distracted me from the problems at school.

 In late 2006, i started to study geography at the University of Bonn, and i had to pick two subsidiary subjects.
 I chose geology and urban planning.
 At some point, i had contact with “Computer Aided Design”, also known as CAD, and i decided to buy a digital graphic drawing tablet because of this.
-In February 2007, i got a Wacom Intuos 3 Tablet, and i still use it today.
+In February 2007, i bought a Wacom Intuos 3 Tablet, and i still use it today.
 It’s more natural and much faster than a regular mouse.
-Years before, around 2002, i already had a 12000U Tablet by Aiptek Hyperpen, but it wasn’t practical.
+Five years before, in January 2002, i already got a 12000U Tablet by Aiptek Hyperpen, but it was not practical, and in hindsight, definitely not as smooth to use as a Wacom Tablet.

 Shortly after i got my first “real” computer by IBM in August 1998, i stopped using traditional pointing devices anyway, because of the Logitech Marble Trackball, which is more precise and takes less space.
 I even played “Counter-Strike Source” with a setup like this for a while.
 My first “junior” computer was a JC100/01 for children from 3 years, intended for playing and learning, made by Hartung Spiele Berlin, for a price of 179 Deutsche Mark.
 According to the packaging, one set of batteries lasts for around 200 hours, but i never got that far.